Connect with others who understand.

 • Using intravenous (injected) drugs and sharing needles and other injection equipment

-During sex, the person receiving penetration (the “bottom”) has the highest risk for contracting HIV.
-The person performing penetration (the “top”) has the highest risk for transmitting HIV.
+During sex, the person receiving penetration (the “bottom”) has the highest risk of contracting HIV.
+The person performing penetration (the “top”) has the highest risk of transmitting HIV.

-Uncircumcised men are more likely to contract HIV than those who are circumcised.
-Studies have shown that circumcised men are 60 percent less likely to contract HIV during sex with a woman than those who are uncircumcised.
+A male with an uncircumcised penis is more likely to contract HIV than one who is circumcised, according to the CDC.
+Studies have shown that circumcised males are 50 percent to 60 percent less likely to contract HIV during sex with a female than those who are uncircumcised, per the CDC.

 Demographic Factors

-Sexual orientation, sex, ethnicity, and geographic area all influence the risk for contracting HIV.
+Sexual orientation, sex, ethnicity, and geographic area all influence the risk of contracting HIV.

 Ethnic background has a strong influence over HIV risk.
-In the U.S., people of African descent accounted for 44 percent of HIV diagnoses in 2016 although they make up only 12 percent of the population.
-People of Latino or Hispanic background also have a higher risk for contracting HIV.
+In the U.S., Black/African American people accounted for 40 percent of HIV diagnoses in 2021, according to HIV.gov, although they make up only 12 percent of the population.
+Hispanic/Latino people also have a higher risk of contracting HIV, according to HIV.gov.
+In 2021, around 29 percent of HIV diagnoses were in Hispanic/Latino people, although they were 18 percent of the U.S. population.

-Risk for HIV infection varies by geographic region in the U.S. In 2016, more than half of new HIV infections were in the southern states.
+The risk of HIV infection also varies by geographic region in the U.S. In 2021, more than half of new HIV infections were in the Southern states, per HIV.gov.
 Only 38 percent of the U.S. population live in the South.

 Kelly Crumrin is a senior editor at MyHealthTeam and leads the creation of content that educates and empowers people with chronic illnesses.
 Learn more about her here.